qiz-li/lovelace-soft-ui/README.md

   <br/>
 </p>

 This card is almost identical to the one above.
-The only difference between the two is when this button is pressed there is a border surrounding it (picture on the right).
+The only difference being when it is pressed, there is a border surrounding it (picture on the right).

 <details><summary><b>Show code</b></summary>